 |5GHz Wi-Fi Specs||2×2 AX: Up to 1200 Mbps |

 |2.4GHz Wi-Fi Specs||2 x 2 Wi-Fi 6: Up to 574 Mbps|

 |Web User Interface||Yes (Full)|

 |AP Mode||Yes (as a single unit or a mesh)|

 Like all Asus AiMesh systems, the XD4 support wired backhaul, where you can use network cables to link the hardware.
 In this case, you can expect full Wi-Fi speed out of each unit, which will cap at 1 Gbps.

 In other words, if the ZenWi-Fi AX is great for a large home where you need to use the mesh in a wireless setup, the ZenWiFi AX Mini is made for those that have been wired with network cables.
 In a way, it’s Asus’s answer to the Deco X60 from TP-Link.

-Like the previous ZenWi-Fi systems, the ZenWiFi AX Mini (XD4) is available in two colors, white, and charcoal.
-For now, you can only find it at Best Buy — similar to the case of the RT-AX58U — with a $300 price tag for a 3-pack.
+Like the previous ZenWi-Fi systems, the ZenWiFi AX Mini (XD4) is available in two colors, white and charcoal, with a $300 price tag for a 3-pack.
 Wondering how this new mesh’s performance pans out?
 Check back soon for its full review.